Bra-ket entanglement, an indicator bridging entanglement, magic, and coherence: vs

 \subsection{$CCX$ vs $T$}

-In Fig. \ref{fig:T_and_Toffoli}, we can find that when $U$ in $\mathcal{F}_{CBC}$ is made up of $\{T,S,CX\}$, SE cannot approach the upper bound.
-The reason is that $\{T,S,CX\}$ can only cover a subset of $\mathcal{F}_{CBC}$.
+In Fig. \ref{fig:T_and_Toffoli}, we numerically find that when $U$ in $\mathcal{F}_{\mathrm{CBC}}$ is made up of $\{T,S,CX\}$, SE cannot approach the upper bound.
+The simulations were performed using mindquantum package \cite{xu2024mindspore,ChanceSiyuan_repo}.
+The reason is that $\{T,S,CX\}$ can only cover a subset of $\mathcal{F}_{\mathrm{CBC}}$.
 For example, $\{T,S,CX\}$ cannot construct $CCX$ \cite{nielsen2010quantum}.
 Therefore, we also introduce $CCX$ into the gate set and find that $CCX$ alone without $T$ can already approach the upper bound well as shown in Fig. \ref{fig3}.
-The reason can be understood from Section \ref{mcd}, where we show $\{CCX,CX,S\}$ forms the Clifford structure on computational basis, making a pretty good exploration on $\mathcal{F}_{CBC}$ \cite{webb2015clifford}.
+The reason can be understood from Section \ref{mcd}, where we show $\{CCX,CX,S\}$ forms the Clifford structure on computational basis, making a pretty good exploration on $\mathcal{F}_{\mathrm{CBC}}$ \cite{webb2015clifford}.